tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 * Are you reusing code which is already under an open source license?
 What obligations do you have under those licenses?
 * Is there a preferred license in your research community?

-Don't be tempted to write you're own license (or modify an existing one) unless you are a copyright lawyer.
+Don't be tempted to write your own license (or modify an existing one) unless you are a copyright lawyer.
 The common open source licenses have been carefully written by copyright lawyers, many of them have undergone multiple iterations in response to cases that have arisen and the